Andrew-S-Rosen/cbe504/main.typ

 $ (diff ln(k_"app"))/(diff T) &=  E_"app"/(R T^2) $
 $ E_"app" &equiv R T^2 (diff ln(k_"app"))/(diff T). $<eq:apparent_e_a>

-Here, the "app" subscript is referring to an apparent (i.e. observed) rate constant determined from experiments, meaning that it may describe a net, non-elementary reaction consisting of several elementary steps.
+Here, the"app" subscript is referring to an apparent (i.e. observed) rate constant determined from experiments, meaning that it may describe a net, non-elementary reaction consisting of several elementary steps.

 While #ref(<eq:apparent_e_a>) is the formal definition of the apparent activation energy,
 #footnote[Some references define the apparent activation energy as $E_"app" equiv R T^2 (diff ln(r))/(diff T)$.
 However, this is only strictly true if one is not varying the reactant concentrations.
 Similarly, one should exercise caution when interpreting rate law parameters from a plot of $ln(r)$ vs. $1\/T$ if the reactant concentrations may vary.]